komposable/komponent/README.md

 #### Change default stylesheet engine

-You can configure the stylesheet engine used for generate stylesheet file, values allowed are ':css', ':scss', ':sass'.
+You can configure the stylesheet engine used for generate stylesheet file, allowed values are `:css`, `:scss`, `:sass`.

 ```rb
 Rails.application.config.komponent.stylesheet_engine = :css # default value is :css